bsc-iitm/modern-application-development/docs/additonal-tutorials/basic-jinja2/04-Comment.md

 ## Comments
 - Comments are mostly used for documentation purpose.
-- This shows you how to include comments in your templates.
+- Comment lines are not executed by the python interpreter.
-- Generally templates should be self explanatory but comments come in handy when multiple people work on the same template.
+- Comments come in handy when multiple people work on the same template.
 - You can also use comment syntax to disable parts of the template during debugging.
-- Comments are added using # ... # or single # syntax.
+- Comments are added using hash tag # ... #.
-- That is anything between {# and #} is treated as a comment and will be ignored by the engine.
+- That is anything typed after # is treated as a comment line and it will be ignored by the engine.
 - An example with comment lines are shown below

 ## python code with comments